 Immigration deal distant as leaders try to avert shutdown

-“There’s not enough support to pass it with GOP-only votes in the House,” the group’s leader, Rep. Mark Meadows, R-N.C., told reporters.
-He said he planned to discuss their concerns with Republican leaders.

-The GOP focus on keeping government open comes as it’s become certain there’s no time to cut a deal by Friday on protecting young immigrants.
+WASHINGTON (AP) — A deal between President Donald Trump and Congress to protect young immigrants from deportation remained distant Tuesday, as House Republicans leaders turned their attention to building support for a backup plan: a stopgap funding bill to stave off the threat of an election-year shutdown.

-Those talks were soured by Trump’s incendiary remarks about “shithole” countries in Africa last week.
-Democratic leaders said they would not promise to vote to keep the government open past Friday without a plan to preserve a program that protects the young immigrants known as “Dreamers.”
+The focus on a budget Plan B — another temporary measure that would buy time for more talks — was the latest sign of a breakdown in bipartisan deal-making in a Congress that has struggled to find common ground even on areas of broad agreement.
+House Republicans tried to win over wary conservatives with a promise to repeal unpopular Obama-era health law taxes.
+Democratic leaders said they would not promise to vote to keep the government open past a Friday deadline without a plan to preserve a program that protects the young immigrants known as “Dreamers.”

 “We don’t want to shut down the government. ...
 We want to keep the government open,” Democratic Whip Steny Hoyer, D-Md., told reporters.
 “But we’re not going to be held hostage to do things that we think are going to be contrary to the best interests of the American people.”